CloudLabsAI-Azure/Revolutionizing_Employee_Experiences_with_Microsoft_VIVA/Labs/Day-02.md

 7. Ask participants to reply — observe how the conversation flows naturally between Teams and Viva Engage web.

 ## Task 4: Configure Viva Engage features

+In this task, you will enable and adjust Viva Engage features such as storylines, leadership corner, and notification settings to enhance engagement.

 1. In **Viva Engage app**, explore the following features: